T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * List of mime types (also known as 'media types'): http://www.iana.org/assignments/media-types/media-types.xhtml
     * If none is specified, 'application/pdf' is set.
 This forces that always (!) one type is specified.
-    * One or more media types might be specified, seperated by ','.
+    * One or more media types might be specified, separated by ','.
     * Different browser respect the given definitions in different ways.
 Typically the 'file choose' dialog offer:

       * the specified mime type (some browers only show 'custom', if more than one mime type is given),